david-a-wheeler/flex-perms/PROPOSALS.md

 Here are proposed changes to the current system:

+* "ALL" tool.
+A pseudo-tool named ALL; rules for ALL are *always* tried after the "see" options.
 * "include".
 Identify rules to import.
   It loads the corresponding file(s) from the permission directories' `includes` directory.